stacks-network/stacks-core/CONTRIBUTING.md

 A successful PR submitter **takes the reviewers' familiarity and availability into account** when crafting the PR, even going so far as to ask in advance if a particular person could be available for review.

 Providing detailed answers to reviewer questions is often necessary as a submitter.
-In order to make this information accessible even after a PR has merged, submitters should strive to incorporate any clarifications into code comments.
+In order to make this information accessible even after a PR has merged, **submitters should strive to incorporate any clarifications into code comments**.

+**Selecting Reviewers**.
+PR submitters may tag reviewers that they think are relevant to the code changes in the PR (or using the reviewer suggestions provided by Github).
+If a PR is submitted without assigned reviewers, then reviewers will be assigned at least by the next Weekly Blockchain Engineering Meeting (information can be found in Discord).

 ## Submission Checklist